turgu1/esp32-oberon-compiler/doc/Users Guide.md

 ### $D+ (Debug On) and $D- (Debug OFF)

 The pragmas `$D+` and `$D-` can be put anywhere in the application source code inside comments.
-This will trigger the compiler to output code generator module `ORG` procedure calls during the compilation phase to the console.
+This will trigger the compiler to output code generator module `ORG` procedure calls during the compilation phase.
 This trace is to help resolve issues with the compiler.

 ### Source code as comments in assembler output